johnKennedy79/w9-social-net/ReadMeGoals.md

 🏹 Enable users to visit other user profiles after seeing their posts on a global timeline

-? every post has a link to the users profile page by clicking on their name
+### every post has a link to the users profile page by clicking on their name

 🏹 Enable users to follow other users by creating a follower and follwee relationship between two user profiles

 🏹 Enable users to like other users' posts by creating a user_id and liked_post relationship in a junction table

 🏹 A user's biography cannot be blank.
 If a user logs in but doesn't have a biography set, they should be asked to fill one in

+### If their is no profile set up the user is promted to create one